jedp/lang-2d/README.md

   Halt execution, but don't delete any state.

-- `LOAD`
+- `BYTE`

-  Read a "byte" off the floor and push its value on the stack.
-Takes Four stack arguments to compute location and direction of writing.
+  Read or write a "byte" off the floor, taking its value from the stack or pushing it there.
+Reading takes four stack arguments to compute location and direction of writing.
+Writing takes five stack arguments: The value, and the four location/direction parameters.
+Read vs write is specified by the argument half of the byte.

-- `STORE`

-  Pop a value from the stack and write it as a "byte" on the floor.
-  Takes five stack arguments: The value, and the location/direction parameters.

-  I guess `LOAD` and `STORE` could be folded into a single opcode as well.

 - `STACK`